smoli/dapentry/Readme.md

 creates the program in the background.
 [See here](doc/opcodes.md) for more details on the language and the interpreter.

 ## Bugs
-* [ ] Expressions are not displayed in steps and operation editor
 * [ ] Fix scaling of rotated objects
 * [ ] Hide Objects
+* [x] Expressions are not displayed in steps and operation editor
-* [ ] Program not always run as far as expected (better description needed)
+* [x] Program does not always run as far as expected (better description needed)

 ## Next steps

 ## Todos

 ### Drawing
+* [ ] Snapping
+  * Move Snapping outside the tool into drawing
+  * [ ] Allow for cycling through overlapping snappoints - use k-d-tree instead of Browser-Mouse-Events? https://en.wikipedia.org/wiki/K-d_tree
+  * [ ] Allow to disable poi snapping
+  * [ ] snap on intersections
 * [ ] Add a method getPointAtPercentage to GrObject
   * [ ] implement for rects
   * [ ] implement for polygons
 * [ ] rotate around pivot
+  * [x] GrLine
 * [ ] enable move and creation tools to use percentage points
   * [ ] make it available for the firs point of a polygon
   * [ ] better show where the point lies when using as the first point on a line or a polygon